marcoslar/marcoslar.com/gists.md

 display_date = false
 ---

-I always forget how to do these stuff.
+I always forget how to do this kind of stuff.

 - Base64 encoding